 I have been reading about racial healing and reconciliation, something that seems to have more of a story behind it in the US than here in the UK.
 It feels like the next step is creating more awareness about the unconscious and conscious beliefs in a racial hierarchy.
 Look at websites the explore these issues like S.H.A.R.E and the W.K.Kellogs Foundation America Healing and it strikes you that there is still work to be done and that this is not just an American ‘dis-ease’.

 Where’s the link you may ask, between transgenerational disparities in living conditions in diaspora communities and racial healing and reconciliation?
 When we look underneath the terms and jargon it’s really an existential conversation about our lived experiences as human beings.
 In the US, in the UK, in South Africa, in all communities of the world where Black and White have met there is a joint and shared history.

-Often that shared history has been one of give and take in relationships, that have for the most part been built on one side giving and the other taking, it makes for an unequal relationship!
-As much as we talk about unconscious biases’ in relation to race, or ‘reparations’ for Black communities, the fact remains that no matter how we try to make the relationship more equal, we can’t succeed unless we can find a way to heal together.
+Often that shared history has been one of give and take and relationships have for the most part been built on one side giving and the other side taking, it makes for an unequal relationship.
+As much as we talk about ‘unconscious biases’ in relation to race, or ‘reparations’ for Black communities, the fact remains that no matter how we try to make the relationship more equal, we can’t succeed unless we can find a way to heal together.

 Giving and Taking

 That’s one of the challenges of systemic constellations work and being an African heritage facilitator.
 It’s a deeply therapeutic and healing method that requires me to give as well as take.
 And I don’t want to always give!
 I don’t mean to ‘you‘ as an individual, I mean the ‘system‘ the world as an entity.
 Sometimes I feel that I have given enough, ideas and knowledge, empathy and compassion, finances and a free pass to workshops.
 Often I struggle with giving, without wanting something back in return.
 I want validation in my own right, for myself.